AnushkaKundu/MNIST-Handwritten-number-recognition/README.md

 ## Contribution

 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please feel Please ensure that your contributions adhere to the [OpenAI Contributor License Agreement](https://cla.openai.com/).
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+Please ensure that your contributions adhere to the [OpenAI Contributor License Agreement](https://cla.openai.com/).
 By contributing to this project, you agree to license your contributions under the terms of the MIT License.